 Section 1.
 Open Meetings

-Except as otherwise provided for in the Governance Charter, Network meetings shall be open to non-voting representatives of member agencies and the general public.
+Except as otherwise provided for in the Governance Charter, Membership Meetings shall be open to non-voting representatives of Members and the general public.

 Section 2.
 Notice and Agenda

-Items of action will be put on the agenda.
-Additional items may be added to the agenda at the beginning of the meeting by vote of the membership at the meeting.
+Items requiring action shall be put on the agenda distributed to Members.
+Additional items may be added to the agenda at the beginning of the meeting by a vote of the Membership.

 Section 3.
 Conduct of Meeting

-The Chair shall conduct Membership meetings of the Network.
-The meeting shall be ordinarily conducted in an informal manner, but may be conducted by Robert’s Rules of Order (revised edition), as deemed appropriate by the Chair.
-The Secretary or delegate representative shall take minutes of every meeting.
+The Network Chairperson shall conduct Membership Meetings of the Network.
+A meeting shall be ordinarily conducted in an informal manner but may be conducted by Robert’s Rules of Order (revised edition), as deemed appropriate by the Chairperson.
+The Network Secretary or delegated representative shall take minutes of every meeting.

 Section 4.
 Frequency

-The membership must meet a minimum of twice a year although additional meetings may be held as needed.
+The Membership must meet a minimum of twice a year as scheduled by the Steering Council.
+Additional meetings may be held as needed.

 Section 5.
 Special Meetings of the Membership

-Special meetings beyond regularly scheduled meetings may be called by a majority decision of the Executive Committee.
+Special meetings beyond regularly scheduled meetings may be called by the Steering Council.
 Special meetings shall cover only matters of business, which have been stated in the call to meeting.
-Members shall be provided with a minimum of forty-eight hour notice of a special meeting.
+Members shall be provided with a minimum of 48 hours notice of a special meeting.

 Section 6.
 Executive Session

-General and special meetings of the Network may be closed to the public at the discretion of the Chair, or upon majority vote of the members.
+General and special meetings of the Network may be closed to the public at the discretion of the Chairperson, or upon majority vote of the Members.